the-anna-project/annad/doc/concept/connection.md

 The following picture illustrates the connection space.
 For simplicity it only shows two dimensions, `x` and `y`.
-We see two different paths within the coordinate system like space.
+We see two different paths within the coordinate system.
 It doesn't matter if the paths are information or behavior paths.
 The same principle applies to both of these concepts.
 We see some peers which are pretty near to each other.
 We assume that a smaller distance is an indicator for common connection patterns which are aligned over time.

 ![connection space](image/connection_space.png)